globalviking/my-website/README.md

-# The Browser is dead, long live the Browser!
+# This will be my future website

-This is the simple app I put together as the demo for [my talk at GOTO Aarhus 2012][1].
-To get to any "chapter" just checkout tag xN where N is 1 through 7.
-So to check out chapter 4:
+This is the simple app Dan North put together as the demo for [his talk at GOTO Aarhus 2012][1].
+I am adapting his code to study and build upon to make my website.

-    % git checkout x4

 To run it you'll need a recent version of node 0.8.
 I've been using [n][2] so installing is as simple as setting `N_PREFIX` and adding `$N_PREFIX/bin` to your path.
 Then you run: